Mara Hobel

+Early years

+Hobel graduated from Walter Panas High School and the American Academy of Dramatic Arts.
+She first auditioned for roles when she was 5 years old.

+Career

 Hobel played the recurring character Charlotte Tilden for one season on the television series Roseanne from 1992 to 1993.
 Her film work includes Personal Velocity: Three Portraits and Broadway Damage.
 In 2019, she appeared on the television series Blue Bloods.

 Hobel currently teaches acting classes for children at Rising Star Productions.
-She is married to Mark Furrer.
-Together they have two sons and a daughter.